pranagupt/benchmark-hpc-containers/docs/baremetal.rst

     $ gcc -O -DSTREAM_ARRAY_SIZE=10000000 stream.c -o stream_bin

 Now, the ``-DSTREAM_ARRAY_SIZE`` is set to ``10000000``.
 However, you must set it as per your system's cache size.
-Look at the optimisation section for details.
+Look at the optimisation section (:ref:`STREAM-optimisation`) for details.

 Running the STREAM binary
 ^^^^^^^^^^^^^^^^^^^^^^^^^